smr547/cruise-description/README.md

-# cruise-description
+# Cruise description language
-Language and tools for captains planning a yacht cruise
+A set of tools for captains planning yacht cruises.